 The supporting cast is filled out by Ben Mendelsohn (Rogue One: A Star Wars Story), Lashana Lynch (Brotherhood), Gemma Chan (Fantastic Beasts and Where to Find Them), Algenis Perez Soto (Sugar), Rune Temte (Eddie The Eagle), McKenna Grace (I, Tonya), and Jude Law (The Talented Mr. Ripley) in the role of Mar-Vell.

 Costume and colors

-In January 2018, Larson was glimpsed on the Atlanta set of the still-untitled fourth Avengers movie, wearing what appears to be her Captain Marvel uniform (or some variation of it).
+In January 2018, Larson was glimpsed on the Atlanta set of Avengers: Endgame wearing what appears to be her Captain Marvel uniform (or some variation of it).

 The photos of Larson suited up as Captain Marvel were posted by Page Six and feature her navigating the streets of Atlanta (with some help from a map) and giving an unidentified male character a painful handshake (and likely teaching him a lesson of some sort).

 The fourth Avengers movie unfolds in the wake of Avengers: Infinity War and was confirmed to feature Captain Marvel in a key role.
 That film will hit theaters a month after Captain Marvel, in April 2019.

 Fans of the character have noted that Larson’s costume doesn’t appear to have the same red, yellow, and blue color scheme that Captain Marvel often appears in, but the first trailer for the film confirmed that she’ll don variations of the costume in both color schemes.

 Updated on January 8, 2019: Added a new trailer for the film.

 - New ‘Captain Marvel’ trailer has Brie Larson flying high

 - Avengers 4 teaser trailer has finally arrived: Prepare for ‘Avengers: Endgame’